LD-1727

 Enforcement Authority

-Enforced by the Maine Attorney General as a violation of the Maine Unfair Trade Practices Act (5 MRSA §§ 206–214).
+Enforced by the Maine Attorney General under the Maine Unfair Trade Practices Act (5 MRSA §§ 205-A to 214).
 Enforcement is agency-initiated by the Attorney General.
-The Maine UTPA does not create a general private right of action for individual consumers; enforcement is limited to the AG's office.
-No cure period is specified in the statute.
+The Maine UTPA does not provide a general private right of action; enforcement authority rests with the Attorney General, who may investigate and bring civil actions.
+Individual consumers may not bring suit directly under the UTPA except in limited circumstances involving residential real property transactions, which are not applicable here.

 Penalties

-Violations are subject to the remedies available under the Maine Unfair Trade Practices Act (5 MRSA §§ 206–214), which include injunctive relief, civil penalties of up to $10,000 per violation, restitution, and costs of investigation and suit.
-The AG may seek civil penalties without proof of actual consumer harm.
+Violations are treated as violations of the Maine Unfair Trade Practices Act (5 MRSA §§ 205-A to 214).
+The Attorney General may seek injunctive relief, civil penalties of up to $10,000 per violation, restitution, and disgorgement.
+The UTPA also authorizes recovery of costs of investigation and reasonable attorney's fees for the State.

 Who Is Covered